udayvunnam/xng-breadcrumb/docs/local-development-guide.md

 Run `yarn build` to build the library and demo app together.
 The build artifacts will be stored in the `dist/` directory.

 This step is used by CircleCI to build both the library and the demo app.
-After a successful build, the two demo apps are deployed to Netlify.
+After a successful build, the demo apps are deployed to Vercel.

 ## Publish to npm